Code of Conduct

 1. Respect the rights, dignity and worth of every individual as a human being

-- Respect the talent, developmental stage and goals of a creative member in order to connect and support filmmaking creatives to reach their full potential.
+• Respect the talent, developmental stage and goals of a creative member to connect with and support filmmaking creatives in reaching their full potential.

 2. Maintain high standards of integrity

-- Display control, courtesy, respect, honesty, dignity and professionalism to all involved within the sphere of filmmaking.
+• Show control, courtesy, respect, honesty, dignity, and professionalism to all involved in filmmaking.

-- Refrain from criticism of other members and filmmakers.
-If you wish to criticize other members and filmmakers, practice constructive non-damaging criticism at all times.
+• Refrain from criticism of other members and filmmakers.
+If you wish to criticize other members and filmmakers, always practice constructive, non-damaging criticism.

 3. Make a commitment to providing a quality service to this society